The Center for Global Awareness Approach

 When discussing a controversial policy, a person with a balanced viewpoint would consider the benefits, the drawbacks, and the perspectives of different stakeholders before expressing their opinion.

-Balance Viewpoints:
+Balanced Viewpoints:

 Consider multiple perspectives